SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 ## Other methods

 `Shift(rng)` a.k.a.
 Cranley-Patterson Rotation.
-It is by far the fastest method, it is used in `LatticeRuleScramble` for example.
+It is by far the fastest method; it is used in `LatticeRuleScramble` for example.

 ```@docs
 Shift